moissanite vs diamond engagement rings

 1. Appearance

-The first thing you’ll notice is how moissanite and diamonds catch the light differently.
+Take the time to compare moissanite to diamonds and the first thing you’ll notice is they catch the light differently.

-• Moissanite has a higher refractive index (2.65–2.69) than diamonds (2.42).
-This gives moissanite its famous “rainbow sparkle” or fire.
-Some couples love the vibrant flashes, while others may find it too bold compared to the classic, understated brilliance of a diamond.
+• Moissanite (2.65–2.69) has a higher refractive index than diamonds (2.42).
+This is what gives moissanite its trademark “rainbow sparkle” or fire.
+A few couples adore the worthy flashes, while others may find this style a little bold in the face of the traditional, mute brilliance of a diamond.

-Pro Tip: Do you prefer a timeless and elegant look?
+Tip: Want a classic and elegant look?
 Opt for a diamond.
-If you love extra sparkle and don’t mind standing out, moissanite could be perfect.
+If you appreciate extra sparkle and aren’t worried about standing out, moissanite may be just your style.

 2. Durability